Lou Marsh

 Lewis Edwin Marsh (February 17, 1879 – March 4, 1936) was a Canadian athlete and referee, and one of the pioneers of sports journalism in Canada, working at the Toronto Star for 43 years.

-Life and career
+Early life and athletics

-Marsh was born in Campbellford, Ontario and lived there until the age of nine, when he moved with his family to Toronto, Ontario.
-At 14, in the first year after the launch of the Toronto Star, Marsh walked into the newspaper's office responding to a want ad and was hired as a copyboy.
-He rose to junior reporter, reporter, columnist (With Pick and Shovel was the name of his long-running column), assistant sports editor under W. A. Hewitt, and finally, in 1931, sports editor.
-He held that position until his death in 1936.
+Marsh was born in Campbellford, Ontario, and lived there until the age of nine, when he moved with his family to Toronto, Ontario.

 As an athlete, Marsh's first love was sailing, and through his life he played a wide variety of sports.
 At the age of 21 he became interested in rugby, and played with some of the top teams in Toronto, including the Toronto Argonauts.

-Marsh was said to be a top-notch sprinter, once defeating Canadian and Olympic champion Robert Kerr in a 120-yard hurdle race.
+Marsh once defeated Canadian and Olympic champion Robert Kerr in a 120-yard hurdle race.
 He became a supporter of Tom Longboat and accompanied him to the 1908 Summer Olympics in London.